 A genetic predisposition can determine whether there is a tendency for dry skin.
-A dry scalp can also be caused by external influences.
-For instance, the weather can affect the scalp.
+A dry scalp can also be caused by external influences, such as the weather.
 In winter, these would be the cold air outside and the dry, heated air inside.
 In summer, the hot, dry air is compounded by the effects of the sun.
-Even regularly swimming in chlorinated water can dry out the scalp.
+Even regularly swimming in chlorinated water can dry out the scalp in the summer.

 Caring for a dry scalp

-Believing that an anti-dandruff shampoo can help an extremely dry or flaky scalp is unfortunately often wrong.
+- The wrong shampoo: Believing that an anti-dandruff shampoo can help an extremely dry, flaky scalp is unfortunately often wrong.
 In fact, these products can often cause more damage to the skin and increase the sensations of stinging and itchiness.
 Classic anti-dandruff shampoos also remove oils and can be too aggressive for a dry scalp.

 In addition, take care not to shower or bathe in water that is too hot because this places extra stress on the skin and hair.
-The ideal temperature is between 32°C and 36°C.
+The ideal temperature is in the 32–36°C range.